AmpersandTarski/documentation/installing-ampersand/installing-the-tools-manually.md

 ROLE User MAINTAINS "Please specify your name"
 RULE "Please specify your name": '_SESSION'[SESSION] |- sessionMyName;sessionMyName~
-VIOLATION (TXT "You can use the 'Registration' interface to do so.")
+VIOLATION (TXT "You can use the 'Registration' service to do so.")

 INTERFACE Registration (sessionMyName) FOR User: '_SESSION'[SESSION] BOX[ "My name is" : sessionMyName